It was the age of wisdom, it was the age of foolishness.

 Russell Martin is now batting .181.
 Andruw Jones, .217.
 Mark Teixeira, .227.
 Nick Swisher, .245.
 Curtis Granderson, .255.
 Alex Rodriguez, .276 -- better than those other guys, and not a bad average, but hardly up to his standards.
 Even Derek Jeter, who was above .400 for a while, is down to .343.

-And the Yankees have lost 6 of their last 7, turning the first season since 2004 without a bad start into yet another one with a bad start.
+And the Yankees have lost 6 of their last 7, turning what had been the 1st season since 2004 without a bad start into yet another one with a bad start.

 This is unacceptable.